dudash/acm-app-helm-mysql/readme.md

+This Git Repo will show how to apply Helm Sub-Charts/Umbrella Charts in ACM.
+The appsub model and ArgoCD (applicationset) way will be shown.

 In this exercise, we will download the mysql helm chart from helm.sh

 First, we will look at default settings that get applied based on contents of tgz